Canadian Pacific Railway

 Renewal of the GJR lease in 1987 was under much less favourable terms to the City in recognition of the declined business on the line.
 Exempt was an ancient, c.1860 arena, once Royal Skate Company, which the CPR had used as a freight shed and at the time being used as a performing arts centre.

 In 1989 under a strange organizational revamp, the CPR turned the GJR, and a short 3.1 mile stub of the old G&G, over to the TH&B which it also owned!
 It then came under the St.Lawrence & Hudson Railway!
-This was not to last for long as the CPR served notice to the GJR/City that it would not be renewing the lease expiring in December 31,1997.
+This was not to last for long as the CPR served notice to the GJR/City that it would not be renewing the lease expiring December 31, 1997.
 The Guelph Junction Railway would have to go it alone!
 The City undertook to take over its railway and contracted with Ontario Southland Railway a small contract switching operator to provide service.
+It was the beginning of a renascence!

 Only one track into this small enginehouse in Guelph.